 My name is Cooper.
 My hands don't work and I talk about myself, and personal stuff, far too much.
-I'm basically an intellectually disabled puppy.
-There's nothing wrong with me.
-I don't track my tag, I'm terrible at responding to messages, and I'm prone to attack when provoked.
-Don't poke the bear.
+Prone to attack when provoked.
+Incendiary.

-Horse trainer.
-Rock climbing instructor/backpacking trip head honcho/woofer (wilderness first responder).
-Master of all things adventure related.
-No ego involved at all.
+Horse trainer/rock climbing instructor/theoretical astrophysics with a touch of virology.
 Terrible and occasionally sacrilegious Irish catholic.
-Certified MRA hunter: Saving non-cis people.
+Certified MRA hunter: Saving people.
 Burning fedoras.
 The family business.
 I'm not good or real...
 I'm evil and imaginary

 Oh fuck, guys.
 I’m reading 50 Shades of Grey.